Australia finalising new security pact with Pacific neighbour | Law-Order

 Last year, China signed its own security pact with the nearby Solomon Islands, raising alarm that it could lead to a military buildup in the South Pacific region.

-He said the people of Papua New Guinea showed heroism and humanity during World War II battles.
+Albanese said the treaty would be based on the deep trust between the two nations.
+The people of Papua New Guinea showed heroism and humanity during World War II battles, he said.

 "In the years ahead, Australia and Papua New Guinea have a chance to honour our shared history of service in the cause of peace — by adding to it," Albanese said.

 "Deepening our defence ties and enhancing our national security cooperation, and achieving a swift conclusion to negotiations on a Bilateral Security Treaty."
-Albanese made the remarks during an historic address to the Papua New Guinea Parliament, the first such address by a foreign leader since the nation of 10 million gained independence in 1975.
+Albanese's remarks were part of the first address to the Papua New Guinea Parliament by a foreign leader since the nation of 10 million gained independence in 1975.

 "Australia and Papua New Guinea are the closest of neighbours, we are the greatest of friends," Albanese said.